ArrjunPradeep/ethereum-batch-processing-sdk/README.md

 The Blockchain Transaction Service is a `NestJS` application designed to facilitate batch processing of blockchain transactions.
 It supports sending coins and tokens, as well as retrieving gas estimation data for transactions.
 The service is built with a `clean architecture` approach, incorporating modules for separation of concerns and scalability.

+## Clean Architecture

+Clean Architecture is a software design principle aimed at creating systems that are easy to maintain and scale.
+In this project, Clean Architecture principles are applied to achieve the following:

+- **Separation of Concerns**: Each layer of the application is responsible for a distinct part of the system, making it easier to manage and evolve the codebase.
+  - **Application Layer**: Contains API controllers and application modules, focusing on handling requests and responses.
+  - **Core Layer**: Encapsulates the core business logic and domain models, ensuring that the application's core functionality is independent of external systems.
+  - **Infrastructure Layer**: Manages interactions with external systems such as databases and blockchain services, allowing the core and application layers to remain unaffected by changes in infrastructure.

+- **Dependency Inversion**: Higher-level modules (such as core business logic) do not depend on lower-level modules (such as infrastructure).
+Instead, both depend on abstractions (interfaces), which allows for easier testing and modification.

+- **Modularity**: The project is organized into well-defined modules, each with a specific responsibility.
+This modularity enhances readability and maintainability.

+- **Scalability**: The structure allows for the easy addition of new features and integration of new technologies without disrupting existing functionality.

+For more detailed information on Clean Architecture and its principles, refer to [Robert C. Martin's "Clean Architecture"](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)

 ## Features

 - **`Send Coins`**: Process batch transactions for sending coins.